apinf/developer/README.md

 - Management API (link to APInf.io)
 - Flow API (link to apinf.io)

+In APInf we use unified process for Platform API development.
+Platform APIs are non-profit APIs.
+Our intention is not to charge clients for using them.
+They are part of the platform.

+For each platform API we have two versions:
+- production and
+- design

+Production API is the live one and fully functional version.
+The design has been frozen.
+It might change, but changes are not backwards breaking.
+Design version is the next API version (minor/major changes).

 Code related to [APIs can be found from here](https://github.com/apinf/platform/tree/develop/apinf_packages/apis)

 ### API Design Guide